ErpNetDocs/tech/advanced/calculated-attributes/parameter-types/const.md

 # CONST

-When used, CONST indicates that the value for a parameter type would be a **constant** for every calculation of the attribute.
+CONST indicates that the value for a parameter type is a **constant** for every calculation of the attribute.

 The formats of the different types of values which are entered are as follows: